firebuild/firebuild/README.md

     sudo add-apt-repository ppa:firebuild/stable
     sudo apt install firebuild

+If you would like to use `firebuild` in your GitHub pipeline there is a [GitHub Action](https://github.com/marketplace/actions/firebuild-for-github-actions) to do just that.

 ## Building from source

 For Ubuntu earlier than 21.04 (xxhash earlier than 0.8.0 or Valgrind earlier than 3.17.0):